domy-2018/rubiks/README.md

 When you start the game, you can then choose to start with a randomized cube, interactively enter in a starting cube position, start with a solved cube, or start with the cube passed in from the parameters.

-Example screenshot below, shows the game started interactively and with a randomized cube:
+Example screenshot below shows the game started interactively and with a randomized cube:

 ![Interactive start with randomized cube](./img/interactive_start.png)

+The log of all the moves and its intermediate states are then logged to a log file, the default filename is rubiks.txt

 ### Cube representation
 In the interactive mode, the cube is displayed in a 2D manner, the different faces of the cube are represented in the following layout: